If you have recently downsized, or have to temporarily rent a smaller space, chances are likely that you need somewhere to stash your stuff.

 Clothes are best stored hanging on movable racks or in wardrobe boxes with hanging rods.
 Be sure to cover the clothes with cloth or a protective plastic cover to keep out the dust and dirt.
 Wardrobe boxes should be sealed well; not only will this keep your clothes nice, but it will prevent them from falling out if a box falls over.

 If you are storing furniture or a car, be sure that you clean and prepare these items before storage.
-Car storage is a complex process.
+Car storage is a complex process, consult with storage experts before you store a star to avoid any damage.
 If you are planning to store a car for a long time and don’t prepare it, it could result in damage.